grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 * The Handshake Context is an {{!RFC5705}} (for TLS 1.2) or
 {{!I-D.ietf-tls-tls13}} (for TLS 1.3) exporter value derived using the label "EXPORTER-authenticator handshake context" and length 64 bytes.
+The context_value is absent (length zero).

 * The Finished MAC Key is an exporter value derived using the label "EXPORTER-server authenticator finished key" or "EXPORTER-client authenticator